Parliamentary.ai

 Overview

 This bill proposes lowering the voting age to 16 for all elections and referendums in the UK.
-It also mandates automatic voter registration for 16-24 year olds and explores making voting more accessible for this age group, potentially by using educational institutions as polling places.
+It also aims to automatically register 16-24 year olds on the electoral roll and improve voting accessibility for this age group, potentially by using educational establishments as polling places.

 Description